 Cybercriminals keep developing increasingly advanced methods of breaching your business network and hijacking your data.
-Meanwhile, the field of cyber security awareness training keeps expanding in response.
-The top companies in the security awareness training field combine interactive training modules, simulated phishing attacks, real-time reporting and frequent follow-ups.
+Meanwhile, the field of cybersecurity awareness training keeps expanding in response.
+The top companies in the security awareness training field combine interactive training modules, simulated phishing attacks, real-time reporting, and frequent follow-ups.
 All this training helps transform your employees into human firewalls.

 Standard security measures like spam filters and antivirus software remain indispensable in the fight against hackers.
 However, they aren’t enough on their own anymore.
 Today, a single inattentive and untrained employee could allow cybercriminals into your system.
-Therefore, security awareness training is one of the most rapidly expanding fields in the world of managed IT services.

 Dublin-based Kaseya, a leading provider of IT infrastructure management solutions, recently purchased ID Agent.
 Headquartered in Bowie, Maryland, ID Agent offers a security awareness training product called BullPhish ID.
 It not only provides simulated phishing attacks and educational campaigns, but it also monitors the Dark Web for stolen credentials.